 If you are growing a professional business, you want to have a marketing schtick.
 What do you do that sets your business apart?
 Are you always on time?
 Is your quote accurate?
 Do your guys make sure the nails and cleanup are done extremely well?
 Maybe you provide a guarantee?
 Whatever it is, your marketing should feature this “schtick” in everything you send out.
 You will become the roofing company that _________________.
-You will become trusted in the community for this and others will be seen as companies who don’t.
+You will become trusted in the community for this, and others will be seen as companies that don’t.

 Free Roofing Quotes

 These images should be marketed everywhere.
 Use them on your company website, social media, brochures, etc. Use them on postcards to solicit more business with a postcard mailer.
-Using before and after images in almost as powerful as a testimonial.
+Using before and after images is almost as powerful as a testimonial.

 Mark Your Territory

-Have some professionally designed door hangers printed and put them on the neighbours front doors in the vicinity.
+Have some professionally-designed door hangers printed and put them on the neighbours’ front doors in the vicinity.
 Let the neighbourhood know that you recently replaced the shingles on ________________ (house address) and that they can call for a free quote.

 Worst Roof Contest

 Giveaway a FREE roof!
 Yes, you read that right.
 Set up a contest to giveaway a FREE roof package, whether it’s just labour, materials, or both.
 Have your web designer set up the contest form on your website and include a field to attach a photo of their “worst roof.”
 Ensure to include contact information, street address and an email address field.
 All entry photos could be posted to the website and voted on by the public.
 The entrants do the marketing for you by sharing their pictures and trying to get the most votes.